 Registered Charity Number for England and Wales: 1061834

 Company number 033331

 Treasurer: Nick Bulloch

 Trustees: Greg Bruno, Nick Bulloch, Rebecca Chick, Lynda Lepcha, Keith Macintosh, Jonathan Moult, Chris Purnell

-Currently there are eight members of staff in the UK; seven full-time and one part-time.
+Currently there are eight members of staff in the UK; one full-time and four part-time.
 We also have two in-country Project Liaison Officers.
 The charity has a small and dynamic office in Camden, London, which operates a hybrid working policy, with most staff in the office at least one day a week.

-CEO: Philippa Carrick; Head of Fundraising: Natalia Deane; Head of Digital: Lindsay Butler; Programmes Manager: Thupten Thupten; Accounts Manager: Jampa Gyaltsen; Communications Production Manager: Nyima Stewart; Sponsorship Coordinator: Amber; Admin Officer: Rinchen Lodoe.
+Charity Manager: Ian Govendir; Head of Digital: Lindsay Butler; Programmes Manager: Thupten Thupten; Accounts Manager: Jampa Gyaltsen; Admin Officer: Rinchen Lodoe; Sponsorship coordinator: Harry Mear

 We know we could not do the work we do without you and we are so grateful for your support.
 If you have any questions at all, please get in touch at [email protected] – we’d love to hear from you.